Social Work Track

 Why the Social Work Track?

-Living and Learning International in Quito is an amazing mixture of adventure, academic excellence, culture, practical experience, language, mission, and integrated living as you participate in this semester abroad program.
+Living & Learning International in Quito is an amazing mixture of adventure, academic excellence, culture, practical experience, language, mission, and integrated living as you participate in this semester abroad program.
 During this semester, students will engage in Social Work Field Placement (400+ hours for seniors, 150+ hours for juniors) that will deepen students' understanding of cross-cultural social work.

 Each student enrolls in a Social Work Field Seminar taught by MSW qualified Living and Learning faculty.
 As a part of the program, students participate in orientation, debrief, leadership development, and engage in cultural experiences.
-During a portion of the semester, students will live with an Ecuadorian family and participate in academic guided tours of the Amazon, Galapagos Islands, and other regions of Ecuador to experience culture and to grow in a Christian community.
+During a portion of the semester, students will live with an Ecuadorian family and participate in academic guided tours of the Amazon, Galápagos Islands, and other regions of Ecuador to experience culture and to grow in a Christian community.

 Course Offerings